Fabián O'Neill: International career

 O'Neill played 19 times for Uruguay.
 He played his first match for the national team on 16 June 1993 in a Copa América group match won 1–0 against the United States.
 He came on as a substitute for Adrián Paz with seven minutes remaining, but took no further part in the tournament due to injury.

+As he played fewer games following his transfer to Juventus in 2000, O'Neill was dropped by Uruguay during 2002 FIFA World Cup qualification.
+On 28 March 2001, he gave a poor performance as a substitute in a 1-0 home loss against Paraguay on Víctor Púa's debut as manager, and took no part in the rest of the qualification campaign.

+After O'Neill's move to Perugia in January 2002, he was reintroduced to the team, playing in central midfield.
+He scored on his comeback, a 3-2 friendly loss to Saudi Arabia on 27 March; his performance in a 1-1 draw with Italy at the San Siro on 17 April was praised by pundit Tim Vickery.

-The last of his 19 caps was in May 2002 against China in Shenyang.
-He was a member of the Uruguay squad at the 2002 FIFA World Cup but did not play.
+Púa called O'Neill up for the 2002 FIFA World Cup in Japan and South Korea.
+The last of his 19 caps was on 16 May 2002 in a 2-0 friendly win against China in Shenyang.
+He played no games at the World Cup due to an Achilles tendon injury, and Vickery considered his absence a reason why Uruguay were eliminated in the group stages, having prepared their attack around him.

 Personal life and death

 O'Neill had two daughters and a son, each of whom was born to a different mother.
 As of December 2021, his son Favio was playing as a defensive midfielder for the under-19 team of Peñarol, Nacional's rivals; as of June 2020, his middle child Martina was a field hockey player.
 His cousin Jairo (born 2001) also played for Peñarol.

 In 2013, O'Neill wrote an autobiography, Hasta la última gota (Until the Last Drop).
 He had a gallbladder operation in June 2016 and was told to abstain from alcohol for three years, but began drinking a month later.

 In February 2017, O'Neill said that he lost his fortune of US$14 million on "slow horses, fast women and gambling", but that he did not regret becoming poor.
 In his autobiography, he said that he once spent US$250,000 on 1,104 cows, having attended a cattle auction while drunk.

 O'Neill was hospitalised in June 2020 with cirrhosis.
 He was advised that if he abstained from alcohol for a year, he could have a liver transplant and live to old age.

-O'Neill died on 25 December 2022, at age 49, in a Montevideo hospital, where he had been in intensive care with bleeding due to chronic liver disease.
+O'Neill died on 25 December 2022, at the age of 49, at the facilities of the Médica Uruguaya, where he had been in intensive care with bleeding due to chronic liver disease.
 He was cremated and his ashes were scattered in Paso de los Toros on 28 December.